 Which digital marketing trends just aren’t worth the money for small businesses?
 Which ones help you get the best return and conversion rate on a small business marketing budget?
 Can the large-scale marketing campaigns that big companies use be scaled and still get results?

 From artificial intelligence software to chatbots to segmentation, let’s explore some of the most popular marketing trends blowing up the digital marketing world.
 Let’s look at how a small business like yours can use them and succeed.

 1. Getting Smart About Influencer Marketing

 Influencer marketing is a hot topic these days.
 It’s especially effective in beauty, fitness, fashion, sports and other similar industries.
 These are strongly influenced by important figures.

-In influencer digital marketing trends, you pay people who matter to your customers.
+In influencer digital marketing trends, you pay people who matter to your target audience.
 In return, they use, mention and/or promote your brand to their followers.
-You’re objective is to go viral through their fans and followers.
+Your objective is to go viral through their fans and followers.